Reddit forums turn to cannabis sector as stocks hit new highs | Business

 Reddit forums turn to cannabis sector as stocks hit new highs

-Tilray, being taken over by Aphria in a complicated reverse merger, has gained more than 400% in value since the deal was announced in December.
-Aphria has gained 243% over the same period.
-Shares of other cannabis producers have also surged to record levels, helped by a wave of legalization in major U.S. states and the Democratic party's promise to decriminalize the plant at the federal level.
+The company, being taken over by Aphria in a complicated reverse merger, has gained more than 400% in value since the deal was announced in December on the back of new agreements to supply its medical cannabis to European markets.
+Aphria has gained 243% over the same period, as companies across the sector surged on a wave of legalization in major U.S. states and the Democratic party's promise to decriminalize the plant at the federal level.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)